Here we are going to select nth child of table row as shown below.

 The

 even though the two can result in dramatically different matched elements.
-With :nth-child(n)
+With :nth-child(n), all

 children are counted, regardless of what they are, and the specified element is